james-d-mitchell/libsemigroups_pybind11-1/docs/source/presentations/present-helpers.rst

    * - :py:func:`longest_common_subword`
      - Return the longest common subword of the rules.

+   * - :py:func:`replace_subword`
+     - Replace non-overlapping instances of a subword.

    * - :py:func:`length`
      - Return the sum of the lengths of the rules.